wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 SciNet,
 SHARCNet,
 and the UK Met Office.
-More than 120 short video lessons were recorded during the following 12 months, and six more week-long classes were run on-site for the backers.
+More than 120 short video lessons were recorded during the subsequent 12 months, and six more week-long classes were run for the backers.
 We also offered an online class three times
 (a MOOC _avant la lettre_).